ttwardz/bum-notes-blog/_posts/2025-12-03-clew-i-built-an-iOS-app.md

 tags: [programming, technology, project]
 ---

-It started when I went back to mostly reading paper books after years of trying Kindles and the iPhone's Books app.
-In paper books, I'd underline passages and write margin notes, and then I'd finish the book, close it, and likely never see those highlights or notes again.
+It started when I went back to reading mostly paper books after years of trying ebooks.
+On paper, I'd underline passages and write margin notes, then finish the book, close it, and likely never see those highlights or notes again.

-When I was an English major reading three books a week, it was easy to remember those notes and passages because I was using them in discussions and essays every day, referencing them alongside other works and making connections all the time.
+When I was an English major reading three books a week, it was easy to remember those notes and passages because I was using them in discussions and essays every day, referencing them alongside other works, and making connections all the time.

 I wanted that kind of experience---creating and discovering links across books, genres, centuries, and even between books and films, songs, poems, and more.